 In my previous post on animal agriculture, I argued that we should reduce or eliminate consumption of factory farmed animal products on the idea that animals are enduring unacceptable levels of abuse and suffering.
-In this second post, I want to share some reflections I have had on the topic of eating meat and society.
+In this second post, I want to share some additional reflections I have had on this topic.
 Two personal stories come to mind.

 The first story features a lobster, and my father.
-Several years ago, I caught a lobster from the local beach and decided to cook it for dinner with my family—yes, I am not a vegan because I still eat some seafood; I will explain later.
+Many years ago, I caught a lobster from the local beach and decided to cook it for dinner with my family.
 I decided I wanted to dispatch the lobster with a knife before placing it into the steamer pot to minimize suffering.
 My father objected, perhaps turned off from the thought of the violent act.
 But I thought it would be better for the lobster.
 After attempting to kill the lobster, I remember seeing my father exhibit a look of guilt and sorrow.

 Why did my father and my friend react in the same distressed manner to the death of these creatures, but have no problem consuming factory-farmed meat on a daily basis?
-I think their reactions show that they are not necessarily hypocrites, but rather individuals reacting consistently with a society unexposed to the truth.
+I think their reactions show that they are not necessarily hypocrites, but rather individuals reacting consistently with a society unexposed to the truth of what happens in a factory farm.
 The situation exposes the gap between the reality of intensive animal agriculture and what little knowledge we have as consumers.
 I believe society possesses an inherent empathy that is not expressed to its full capacity.
 We do care for the welfare and treatment of animals, even the insignificant ones considered food or pest.
-It is just that powerful forces of society, industry, and instinctive behavior are preventing us from expressing our true empathetic nature.
+It is just that powerful forces of society, industry, and instinctive behavior are preventing us from expressing our more empathetic nature.

 The ethical reason why I do not consume factory-farmed animals is because the extent of suffering and cruelty is unacceptable to me.
 I want others to do the same because I believe the extent of suffering and cruelty would also be unacceptable to most other people if they knew the things I know now.

-Know this simple explanation and you will understand why many vegans behave the way they do.
+Know this simple explanation and you will understand why many plant-based advocates behave the way they do.